juju/juju/acceptancetests/README.md

   * **JUJU_REPOSITORY**: The directory containing the local dummy charms.
 You can use '\<juju root\>/acceptancetests/repository'.

 ### Quick run using `access.py`
-`access.py` encapsulate the mucking of yaml and env vars which can be further seen below, by setting some sane defaults which you have to set yourself else.
+`access.py` encapsulate the creating of yaml and env vars which can be further seen below, by setting some sane defaults which you have to set yourself else.

 Defaults currently are:  `(lxd, bionic, tempdir..)`.
 Those can be changed during each run by setting the respective parameter.